Pumphrey Law

 Vehicular manslaughter

-Defined under Florida Statute section 782.071 as when a person operates a vehicle in a reckless manner that results in the death of another human being or the killing of an unborn child by causing an injury to the pregnant mother.
-The driver does not need to be under the influence to receive a vehicular manslaughter charge since the deciding factor for this conviction focuses on whether the driver was operating the vehicle in a careless and negligent manner.
+Vehicular manslaughter is defined under Florida Statute section 782.071 as when a person operates a vehicle in a reckless manner that results in the death of another human being.
+A person can also be charged with vehicular manslaughter for the killing of an unborn child by causing an injury to the pregnant mother.
+The driver does not need to be under the influence to receive a vehicular manslaughter charge, since the deciding factor for this conviction focuses on whether the driver was operating the vehicle in a careless and negligent manner.

-Getting convicted of vehicular manslaughter can result in a second-degree felony.
+A vehicular manslaughter conviction can result in a second-degree felony.
 Penalties for a second-degree felony include up to a $10,000 fine and up to fifteen years in prison.

-However, if the driver flees without offering aid at the scene, then the charge can be enhanced to a first-degree felony.
+However, the penalties are more severe if the driver flees without offering aid at the scene.
+Failure to provide aid or fleeing the scene of the car accident results in the charge getting enhanced to a first-degree felony.
 The penalties for a first-degree felony include up to a $10,000 fine and up to 30 years in prison.

 DUI manslaughter